 2. The Unit isn't Habitable

 Every state, including Texas, has minimum health and safety standards for rental units.
-If, as a landlord, you fail to meet those standards, your tenant may move out without further obligation to the agreement.
+If a landlord fails to meet those standards, your tenant may move out without further obligation to the agreement.

 As a matter of fact, a court would probably rule that you "constructively evicted" your tenant.
 Having constructively evicted your tenant is illegal.

-That's why it's always important to respond to tenant maintenance requests with utmost urgency.
+That's why it's always important to respond to a tenant maintenance request with utmost urgency.
 This is especially true if the requests are for issues that can impact their safety or health such as mold problems, broken locks, unlit hallways, holes in the floor, and broken or damaged windows.

 Under the Texas law, if a tenant notifies you of those conditions and you fail to respond within a reasonable time, they have a right to move out.
 If a landlord violates a tenant's right to break the lease early, it could go to small claims court to help mitigate damages.
 As a landlord, you want to avoid any liability in court and negative relationships with your tenant.

 Harassing your tenant may be enough justification for them to leave.
 Under the law, some forms of harassment include:

 - Entering the tenant's premises without permission.
 According to Texas landlord-tenant law, renters have a right to the quiet enjoyment of their rental premises.
 So, if you need to access their premises, you need to provide them adequate notice.
 While other states define the exact notice period, Texas does not.
 (Sec.
 92.0081)